ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - Here the details of the decisions are stripped from the decision and moved to the documentation.
 - The documentation links to the decision.
+- The decision links to the new documentation.

 ### Rejected